redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_dashboards_view.md

 - **Dashboard URL**: gives the user a quick way to copy the URL of the current dashboard to share it.
 - **Time machine**: allows the user to view the results of metrics from a particular day and time as if it were their real-time.

-The rest of the options will be explained in detail in another chapter.
+The rest of the options will be explained in detail in [platform configuration](../platform_configurations/ch7_5_dashboards_administration.md).

 ![Dashboard options](images/ch05_img002.png)